-Our library is imagined as a physical space that is open to all, a comfortable and welcoming space for us to gather to read, discuss and debate, banter and bicker about books and authors.
-An informal space that recognises the contribution of women and queer writers.
-The library will house all kinds of books, from philosophy and poetry to romance and pulp fiction.
-We will also stock zines and comics, and install listening stations.
-In short, it will create quick access to material by women and queer writers that may not be easily available at mainstream bookstores.
-Our aim is also to try and capture the nostalgia associated with the vibrant culture of lending(circulating) libraries, something that has vanished from our landscape in recent times.
-Our library will also feature a curated program-Talking Gender, once a month, this will include talks, book clubs, book launches and conversations with authors.
+The library is imagined as a physical space.
+A comfortable and welcoming space, open to all.
+A space to gather, to read, discuss, debate, banter and bicker about books and authors.
+A library that recognises and celebrates the contribution of women and queer writers.
+In its completed form, it will house everything from philosophy and poetry to romance and pulp fiction, as well as zines, comics, and listening stations.
+In short- quick access to material by women and queer writers that may not be found at mainstream bookstores.
+The library will also feature curated programs-Talking Gender that includes talks, book clubs, book launches and conversations with authors.
 While we wait for this dream to be realised, we continue with our pop-up versions of the library at the Gender Bender Festival and discussion on books and authors both on and offline.

 We imagined the podcast as a series that focused on women, gender non-conforming and trans persons.

 It looks at sharing stories, highlighting and archiving the voices of a community that otherwise goes unheard.
 Gender Jalebi features people from different walks of life and tries to capture different layers and nuances within the gender discourse.
 The podcast series was initiated in collaboration with the local Community Radio Channel, Radio Active.